Ropticus/Suilder-docs/docs/general/from-join-cte.md

     .From(person);
 ```

 For engines that require to use a **dummy table** you can use the following.
-It can be used in all engines, to write the same query for all.
-If the engine does not need a dummy table, writes nothing:
+It can be used in all engines to write the same query for all of them.
+If the engine does not need a dummy table, it writes nothing:
 ```csharp
 // From dummy table
 IQuery query3 = sql.Query.Select(SqlFn.Now())